 31. Get moving at Active Learning Park

 Head south of Calgary to an amazing Granary Road.
 They offer an active learning park for kids full of activities, trails, animal-inspired education stations, and games to learn about agriculture and farming.
+Adults can have fun in the rooftop bar, at a local produce market, or try the popular goat yoga!

 View the full blog post: Granary Road: Honest Review & Tips for Visiting